prantlf/requirejs-babel/README.md

 <script src="babel-helpers.js"></script>
 ```

-See also an [advanded demo] project:
+See also an [advanced demo] project:

 ```sh
 npm start